Documentation

 APIs run on AWS Lambda without problems.
 Performance is now similar to what you could expect on a traditional VPS.

 The main difference to account for is that about 0.5% of HTTP requests are cold starts.
-If your use case requires that all requests are handled below 10ms, serverless might not be a good fit.
+If your use case requires that all requests are handled in under 10 ms, serverless might not be a good fit.

 • Website

 Websites run well on AWS Lambda.
-Assets can be stored in S3 and served via Cloudfront.
-This is documented in the "Websites" documentation.
+Assets can be stored in S3 and served via CloudFront.
+This is documented in the "Websites" guide.
 Performance is as good as any server.

 • Legacy application

 Migrating a legacy PHP application to Bref and Lambda can be a challenge.
-One could expect to rewrite some parts of the code to make the application fit for Lambda (or running in containers in general).
-For example, file uploads and sessions often need to be adapted to work with the read-only filesystem.
-Cron tasks, scripts or asynchronous jobs must be made compatible with Lambda and SQS.
+You can expect to rewrite some parts of the code to make the application fit for Lambda (or running in containers in general).
+For example, file uploads and sessions often need to be adapted to work with the read-only file system.
+Cron tasks, scripts, or asynchronous jobs must be made compatible with Lambda and SQS.

 Not impossible, but definitely not the easiest place to start.
 As a first step, you can follow the guidelines of The Twelve-Factor App (opens in a new tab).
-Note that if your application already runs redundantly on multiple servers, it is much more ready for AWS Lambda and the migration could be simple.
+Note that if your application already runs redundantly on multiple servers, it is much closer to being ready for AWS Lambda and the migration could be simple.

 • Real-time applications

-Warm Lambda invocations are very fast (can be as low as 1ms), but cold starts can take 230ms or more.
-Cold starts are rare on most applications (less than 0.5% of invocations) and can be further mitigated with provisioned concurrency (opens in a new tab), but it's unlikely to ensure they will never happen.
-This makes Lambda a poor choice for real-time applications where latency must be below 100ms for 100% of requests.
+Warm Lambda invocations are very fast (can be as low as 1 ms), but cold starts can take 200 ms or more.
+Cold starts are rare on most applications (less than 0.5% of invocations) and can be further mitigated with provisioned concurrency (opens in a new tab), but it's unlikely you can ensure they will never happen.
+This makes Lambda a poor choice for real-time applications where latency must be below 100 ms for 100% of requests.

 Getting started